 A reference to two or more Persons is a reference to those Persons jointly and severally.

-A reference to a clause or schedule is a reference to a clause of, or a schedule to, these Operating Requirements.
+A reference to a requirement or schedule is a reference to a requirement of, or a schedule to, these Operating Requirements.

-A reference to a clause includes a reference to all of its sub-clauses.
+A reference to an Operating Requirement includes a reference to all of its sub-requirements.

 A reference to dollars is to Australian dollars.